nicolastilly/Circle-Square-Triangle/README.md

 ## The tool

 This tool is coded with p5js and is used to create a graphic composition of simple colored shapes with an image in the background.
-The size of the composition depends on the size of the browser window.

 The tool's parameters are as follows: